 Toggle: English / Spanish

-A migraine is a common type of headache that may occur with symptoms such as nausea, vomiting, or sensitivity to light.
+A migraine is a type of headache.
+It may occur with symptoms such as nausea, vomiting, or sensitivity to light and sound.
 In many people, a throbbing pain is felt only on one side of the head.

-Headache - migraine
+Headache - migraine; Vascular headache - migraine

 - Caffeine withdrawal